elmalouani-ayoub/Focus_app_android/README.md

 **Set a block, name it, arm it.** Anything from 1 to 60 minutes.
 Type `Draft the intro 15` and it parses the 15 for you.

-**Then it counts down like a bomb.** Seven-segment digits, a blinking colon, a click every second that doubles in rate and jumps in pitch for the final ten.
-Four detonator wires across the top — one severs per completed block.
+**Then it counts down like a bomb.** Seven-segment digits, a blinking colon, a click every second that doubles in rate and jumps in pitch for the final ten — and the phone ticks in your hand along with it.

-**When it hits zero, it doesn't stop.** A klaxon sounds, the screen flashes, the minus sign lights, and the clock counts *up*. `-02:47` means you're nearly three minutes into work you said would already be done.
+**When it hits zero, it doesn't stop.** A klaxon sounds, the screen flashes, the phone hammers a five-pulse pattern, the minus sign lights, and the clock counts *up*. `-02:47` means you're nearly three minutes into work you said would already be done.
+A heartbeat buzzes every two seconds until you stop it.
 There's no auto-stop, because the whole point is to see the overrun.

 **Your break is earned, not fixed.** Finish a block and you get a rest worth 20% of it — a 10-minute block earns 2 minutes, a 50-minute block earns 10.
 Every fourth block earns 30.
 The display turns amber.
 Run over into your break and it goes red again.